-The Federal Republic of Nigeria remains the baby giant of Africa sitting very close to the soul of mama Africa about 10 degrees north of the equator just at the western coast.
+The Federal Republic of Nigeria remains the baby giant of Africa sitting very close to the heart of Africa about 10 degrees north of the equator just at the western coast.
 The Federal Republic of Nigeria is the most populous country in all of Africa and the eighth most populous country in the world today.
-Nigeria has a total land area of about 923,768 sq km (about 1.5 percent of which is covered by water) with about 853km of coastline.
-Just about 33.02% of the total land area remains arable (land good for farming).
+Nigeria has a total land area of about 923,768sq.km (about 1.5% of which is covered by water) with about 853km of coastline.
+Just about 33.02% of this total land area remains arable (land good for farming).
+Nigeria ranks 32nd in the world by total land area.
 Nigeria shares borders with the People's Republic of Niger to the North, the Republics of Cameroon and Chad to the east and the People's Republic of Benin to the west.
-Nigeria also borders the Atlantic Ocean (Gulf of Guinea) in the south.
+Nigeria also borders the Atlantic Ocean (Gulf of Guinea) to the south.

 Most African countries especially the English speaking countries like Ghana also do speak and understand pidgin which helps a lot in communication between these countries.

-Nigeria is a very rich country in terms of natural resources (including natural gas, petroleum, tin, iron ore, coal, limestone, niobium, lead, zinc, arable land) and wildlife.
-Nigeria is an oil rich country (the leading exporter of oil in Africa today) and one of the leading oil exporters in the world today (the 6th leading oil exporter in the world today).
+Nigeria is a very rich country in terms of human and natural resources (including natural gas, petroleum, tin, iron ore, coal, limestone, niobium, lead, zinc, arable land).
+Nigeria is an oil rich country (the leading exporter of oil in Africa today) and one of the leading oil exporters in the world (the 6th leading oil exporter in the world today).
 Please note: The petroleum industry remains the largest industry and the main generator of GDP (Gross Domestic Product) in Nigeria today.

-Despite the abundance of natural resources and the beauty of Nigeria, Nigeria has the largest population of poor people in Africa today.
+Despite the abundance of human and natural resources, Nigeria remains one of the poor countries in the world today.
+Nigeria has the largest population of poor people in Africa today (Some will blame it on the population size).
 Nigeria unlike countries like Ghana, Botswana, etc. suffers the most from population explosion.

 CORRUPTION, poor management of funds, political instability and poor governance continue to tear Nigeria apart.
 Nigeria although not the "most" violent in Africa, remains the most corrupt country in Africa today with very high unemployment rates.
-Almost all political figures in Nigeria today engage themselves in corrupt activities leaving the average Nigerian with nothing but poverty and despair.
+Almost all political figures in Nigeria today engage themselves in corrupt activities leaving the average guy on the streets with nothing but poverty and despair.

 Although Nigeria has many graduates, most of them end up on the streets with nothing at all to do after college.
-Most of these unemployed graduates engage themselves in online internet scam and fraud (popularly known as 419 business) just to survive.
+Most of these unemployed graduates engage themselves in online scams and other fraudulent activities (popularly known as the 419 business) just to survive.

-Between 50-60 percent of the total Nigerian population live below poverty line.
+Between 45-60 percent of the total population of Nigeria lives below poverty line.
 Most people have given up on education because they find nothing useful to do with their degrees after college.
-These days you see children of school-going age roaming about on the streets doing petty trading.
+These days you see children of school-going age roaming about on the streets hawking.

-About 3 to 5 million people are living with HIV/AIDS in Nigeria today with about 220,000 HIV/AIDS deaths recorded in 2009.
+About 3 to 5 million people are living with HIV/AIDS in Nigeria today.
+About 220,000 HIV/AIDS deaths were recorded in 2009 alone.
 Most children on the streets have lost either one or both parents to HIV/AIDS.
 Ethnic and religious conflicts especially between Muslims and Christians worsen the situation in certain parts of Nigeria today.
-Local terrorist groups such as the famous Boko Haram (which means western education is evil) continue to terrorize innocent people especially in the north.
+Local terrorist groups such as the notorious Boko Haram (which means western education is evil) continue to terrorize several innocent people especially in the northern parts of the country.

-Besides the deadly HIV/AIDS, the deadly malaria, bacterial and protozoal diarrhea, yellow fever, sleeping sickness, etc. continue to threaten several lives in Nigeria today.
+Besides the deadly HIV/AIDS, the deadly malaria, bacterial and protozoal diarrhea, yellow fever, sleeping sickness, Ebola (Nigeria is now Ebola-free), etc. continue to threaten several lives in Nigeria today.
 According the World Health Organization, more than 26.7% of Nigerian children under the age 5 were underweight in 2008.

 Environmental degradation (gradual deterioration of the environment) including soil degradation (caused mainly by oil spills especially in the Niger Delta areas.
 Oil spillage poisons food sources and water bodies in most of these areas), rapid deforestation, air and water pollution especially in urban areas, desertification (especially in the northern parts), rapid urbanization (which puts much pressure on available resources), etc. remain some of the major environmental issues facing Nigeria today.